 - Preparing your own inks from dry pigments can involve inhalation of toxic pigments.
 See Pigments section for the hazards of pigments.

 - See Solvents section for the hazards of solvents.
-Plate cleaning is more hazardous than cleaning inking slabs or press beds because larger amounts of solvents are used.
+The large amount of solvents used in plate cleaning makes it more hazardous than cleaning inking slabs or press beds.

 - Lithotine, turpentine, or oil-soaked rags can be a spontaneous combustion hazard if improperly stored.